-5. Deer: White-tailed deer are very popular in Central America, in Costa Rica, it can be found all over.
-The White-Tailed Deer is a long-legged, fast-moving mammal and the smallest members of the North American deer family.
+5. Deer: White-tailed deer are very popular in Central America, in Costa Rica, they can be found all over.
+The White-Tailed Deer is a long-legged, fast-moving mammal and the smallest member of the North American deer family.

 6. Squirrel Monkeys: Their full name is black-crowned Central American squirrel monkeys and can be found in the Costa Rican rainforests.
 Unlike the other New World monkeys, their tail is not used for climbing, but as a kind of balancing pole and as a tool.

 7. Sloths: Sloths are extremely slow-moving mammals.
 Actually, they are the world’s slowest mammal, so sedentary that algae grow on its furry coat.
 They can be found in the rain forest canopies of Corcovado National Park in Costa Rica.

 8. Silky Anteaters: Silky anteaters are the smallest anteater species in the world.
 They have a total length ranging from 3.6 to 4.5 cm and usually weighing less than 0.88 pounds.
 The Silky Anteater is a slow-moving animal and feeds mainly on ants, between 100 and 8000 a day.
 They can also be found in Costa Rica’s lowland rain forests.

 9. Raccoons: Raccoons are medium-sized mammals that learned to live close to humans.
 And have a reputation of nocturne thieves.
 They are found throughout different landscapes of Costa Rica such as rainforests, cloud forests, and beaches.